nawalgupta/pdf_parser_c/README.md

 This program extract pdf file, save data to json file to use later.
 It use poppler as PDF parser.

+**Following steps of setup instructions is for reference, adjust yourself with _your Linux distro_ and folder structure.**

 To checkout:
 ```commandline
 git clone --recursive https://github.com/robinson0812/pdf_parser_c pdf_reader